[IMGMAP]

 Facilities

 The studio equipment is updated more often than these web pages are.
-Instead of inflated lists and staged pictures, here are some snapshots of how the place looked in early November of 2006:
+Instead of inflated lists and staged pictures, here are some snapshots of how the place looked in early October of 2011:

 The Classroom